Aalto5G/yale/README.md

 even if the grammar conversion to LL(1) is manageable.
-However, for network protocols, typically the grammar is extremely simple with no infinite recursion, and the main difficulty lies in the parser state dependent lexer that YaLE successfully implements.
+However, for network protocols, typically the grammar is extremely simple with no infinite recursion, and the main difficulty lies in the parser state dependent lexer that YaLe successfully implements.

-A number of object types is limited to at most 256 items of the given type (or 255 in some cases, when the last number is reserved for special purposes).
+A number of object types is limited to at most close to 256 items of the given type (few last numbers may be reseved for special purposes).
 The reason is that many integers are limited to 8 bits for space reasons.
+There may be at most 64 callbacks, because the maximum supported integer type is 64 bits.

 Callbacks and actions are supported.
 Actions are executed when the parser reaches a given state.
 Callbacks are executed when lexing.
-However, there are several restrictions for callbacks:

-* The first character must move the DFA to an accepting state
-* No transitions can eventually move the DFA to an unaccepting state from the accepting state after first character has been read
-* It is unambiguous what token will be read after the first character has been read, the only unknown thing can be the length of the token
+The callback system is particularly sophisticated, but may do mistakes in some cases due to imperfect information.
+Note a perfect callback system cannot exist due to the possibility to have imperfect information about the future characters to be read.

 # Why LL(1) and not LALR?

 A reader familiar with parsing technology might ask why LL(1) is used instead of LALR.

-The reason is that LL(1) is simpler to implement for the parser generator author, and LL(1) generates smaller parsers.
+Originally, the reason was that LL(1) is simpler to implement for the parser generator author, and LL(1) generates smaller parsers.
 The benefits of LALR can be seen when parsing computer languages where a number of expression types can start with the same token.
 LL(1) parser will require the conversion of the